Li0425/flight_duration_prediction/README.md

-flight_airborne_time_prediction
+Arrival flight duration prediction at ATL airport
 ==============================

-Predict flight airborne time in the US
+Predict AIBT-AOBT for arrival flights at ATL airport in the US

 Project Organization
 ------------